Sim-to-Lab-to-Real: Safe Reinforcement Learning with Shielding and Generalization Guarantees: Experiments

 \subsubsection{Physical Experiments}

 To demonstrate empirical performance and safety of trained policies in real environments (Lab-to-Real transfer) and verify the generalization guarantees, we evaluate the policies in real indoor environments in the Engineering Quadrangle building at Princeton University.
 We deploy a Ghost Spirit quadrupedal robot equipped with a ZED 2 camera at the front (Fig.~\ref{fig:environment}d), matching the same dynamics and observation model used in Advanced-Realistic Lab.
-For the distance and relative bearing to the goal, before each trial the robot is given the ground-truth measurement at the initial location, and then it uses the localization algorithm native to the stereo camera.
+For the distance and relative bearing to the goal, before each trial the robot is given the ground-truth measurement at the initial location, and then it uses the localization algorithm native to the stereo camera to update the measurement at each step.

 We pick ten different locations with furniture configurations and difficulty similar to those in Advanced-Realistic Lab.
 Based on test results after Lab training, we run policies trained with PAC{\myspace}Shield{\myspace}Perf (best performance overall), PAC{\myspace}Base (PAC-Bayes baseline with low generalization guarantees), and SQRL (best overall among other baselines).
 Each policy is evaluated at one environment 3 times (30 trials total).
 The results are shown in Table.~\ref{tab:bound}.
 Our policy is able to achieve the best performance (0.767) and safety (0.867), validating the theoretical guarantees from PAC-Bayes Control.
+The upper-right of Fig. \ref{fig:sim2lab2real} shows a trajectory when running policies trained with PAC{\myspace}Shield in a kitchen environment where the backup policy and the shielding discriminator help the robot avoid hitting the obstacles and reach the target successfully.